All Facts & Myths About Ion Exchange Water Softener!

 Again it reduces chemical and dye consumption which leads to save money for the dyers.
 Also makes the fabric softer without hard minerals getting trapped inside the fiber.

-You will need an ion exchange water softener if you have hard water problems in excess of 35 grains per gallon.
+You will need an ion exchange water softener if the hardness exceeds 35 grains per gallon.

 Is there any alternative for ion exchange water softener?